Skip to Content

 When a request is tied to a managed runner session, the gateway can apply an additional per-session cost check.
 This prevents long-running sessions from silently burning through budget after the request already passed general org policy.

-Step 4: PII and content safety
+Step 4: PII scan

-The gateway scans request text before it leaves your infrastructure.
+The gateway scans request text for secrets, credentials, and regulated data before it leaves your infrastructure.

 CategoryTypes